will355/assignment-1--foundations--hcid-110--spring-2024/README.md

 ## ❖・Due・❖

-Thursday, 15 February 2024, at 11:00 AM. **Aside from a *documented* emergency, NO late assignments will be accepted.**
+Wednesday, 14 February 2024, at 5:30 PM. **Aside from a *documented* emergency, NO late assignments will be accepted.**

 ---